Ganesha University of Education: Research on Legal and Policy Governance for the Public Interest Utilization of Artificial Intelligence in Indonesia

 Document Introduction

 The rapid development of artificial intelligence has become a strategic issue in modern state governance, prompting countries to build adaptive legal and policy frameworks.
-This study focuses on Indonesia, exploring how it regulates AI-based public services through legal and policy instruments to achieve the goal of good governance.
-The report systematically reviews Indonesia's existing legal foundations, national strategies, and implementation challenges in the field of AI governance, and conducts a comparative analysis with jurisdictions such as Singapore, the Netherlands, and the European Union.
-It aims to provide a rigorous academic assessment for understanding the transformation of public governance in the context of emerging technologies.
+This study focuses on Indonesia, exploring how it regulates AI-based public services through legal and policy tools to achieve the goal of good governance.
+The report systematically reviews Indonesia's existing legal foundations, national strategies, and implementation challenges in the field of AI governance, and provides a comparative analysis with jurisdictions such as Singapore, the Netherlands, and the European Union.
+It aims to offer a rigorous academic assessment for understanding the transformation of public governance in the context of emerging technologies.

 Through cross-country comparison, the report reveals different governance models.
-Although Singapore lacks a unified, dedicated AI law, it guides AI development through cross-sectoral governance frameworks (such as the Personal Data Protection Commission's AI Governance Model) and continuously upgraded national AI strategies (e.g., NAIS 2.0).
+While Singapore lacks a unified AI-specific law, it guides AI development through cross-sectoral governance frameworks (such as the Personal Data Protection Commission's AI Governance Framework) and continuously upgraded national AI strategies (e.g., NAIS 2.0).
 The European Union has introduced the legally binding Artificial Intelligence Act, imposing strict regulations on high-risk AI systems.
 These experiences provide references for Indonesia, particularly in establishing coordinated AI governance institutions, formulating national AI standards, and balancing innovation with risk control.
-Finally, the report summarizes Indonesia's internal strengths (e.g., demographic dividend, government support) and weaknesses (e.g., digital divide, human resource shortage), as well as external opportunities (e.g., the "One Data Indonesia" policy) and threats (e.g., reliance on foreign technology, inconsistent law enforcement) in leveraging AI for good governance through a SWOT analysis.
+Finally, the report uses SWOT analysis to summarize Indonesia's internal strengths (e.g., demographic dividend, government support) and weaknesses (e.g., digital divide, human resource shortage), as well as external opportunities (e.g., the One Data Indonesia policy) and threats (e.g., reliance on foreign technology, inconsistent law enforcement) in leveraging AI for good governance.